esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/praktische_info/faq/_index.en.md

 The golden rule is ”don't do anything that forces us to make our weapon rules stricter”.
 Use common sense and do not push boundaries so that we can all continue to enjoy the current freedoms.

 #### Safety Rules for LARP Fighting
-1. It is forbidden to stab with a LARP sword.
+1. No stabbing with LARP props.
-2. It is not permitted to strike the head or neck, and these are not considered valid hit locations.
+2. It is not permitted to strike at the head, neck or crotch.
-3. Physical contact is forbidden under any circumstances.
-You may only strike your opponent with a LARP prop.
+3. Physical contact between people is forbidden at all times during a battle.
-4. Take care not to strike with full or excessive force.
+4. Hold back your blows, i.e., do not strike with full force.
-5. It is not permitted to run or charge towards your opponent in a duel.
+5. It is not permitted to run during a duel.
-6. Shield-bashing is not allowed.
+6. It is not permitted to strike others with a shield.
-7. Although these are valid hit locations, please be exceptionally cautious about strikes to the crotch, chest, or wrists.
+7. Please be extra careful when striking the chest, or wrists, as these areas are permitted to strike but may also be more painful.
-8. Over-hand and under-hand strikes are both permitted, but again, please be sure to avoid strikes to the head and be careful about striking the crotch.
+8. You may use overhand or understand strikes, but remember again to avoid the head and be careful with strikes to the crotch.